marcogarofal/containernet-modified-to-support-fullconenat/README.md

 Containernet's documentation can be found in the [GitHub wiki](https://github.com/containernet/containernet/wiki).
 The documentation for the underlying Mininet project can be found on the [Mininet website](http://mininet.org/).

-## Research

-Containernet has been used for a variety of research tasks and networking projects.
-If you use Containernet, let us know!

 ### Cite this work